April 10, 1926, Rome. The airship Norge lifted off, heading towards the North Pole.

 The years have gone by, but the achievements remain, and with Historic they are also worn.
 With NORGE Atmospheric Parka you wear the history of Umberto Nobile's airship; a classic garment capable of withstanding extreme temperatures based on the originals of the time but revised and redesigned with all the most modern devices and fabrics.

-Norge is inspired by Umberto Nobile’s challenges, who was able to fly across the North Pole on board of the Norge airship and to succeed where many other until 1926 had failed.
-Designed and made to withstand the toughest temperatures, Norge pieces brings details to the leading role.
+Norge is inspired by Umberto Nobile 's challenges, who was able to fly across the North Pole on board of the Norge airship and to succeed where many others until 1926 had failed.
+Designed and made to withstand the toughest temperatures, Norge pieces bring details to the leading role.

-Atmospheric Parka is another HISTORIC’s iconic garment.
-Equipped with five distinctive pockets, is the ultimate jacket for those who love travelling light.
+Atmospheric parka is another HISTORIC's iconic garment.
+Featuring five distinctive pockets, it's the ultimate jacket for those who love traveling light.
 The real goose down padding and the natural sheepskin collar (that can be removed) make the jacket extremely warm and comfortable.
 Wool cuffs ensure air lock and allow complete cold insulation.
 The inner part is particularly rich and well-finished with tailored details.

-Heroically face winter, choose the unique Norge’s style.
+Heroically face winter, choose the unique Norway's style .